Thursday, 5 December 2019

 I saw libraries as treasure troves; the books on the shelves offered me escape, distraction, education and entertainment.
 They helped to fill some gaps in my life and gave me things I couldn’t get in the real world.
 They gave me far more information than I was getting at school or from the people in my life.

-I soon joined another one that was closer to my school, assuring them that I was not a member of any other library!
+I soon joined another public library that I noticed on the way to and from school, mendaciously assuring them that I was not a member of any other library!

 Educating myself from library books